 As we landed in Bhuj, the flight intercom alerted us to abstain from taking photos of the airfield, on account of it being near the army base.
 The International border is not very far away and we don’t really have cordial relations with the Pakistanis.

 Bhuj is the principal town of Kutch in Gujarat.
+The Kingdom of Kutch was founded around 1147 CE by Lakho Jadani of the Samma tribe who had arrived from Sindh.
 The walled city is built around a lake dominated by a fortified hill.
 As we stepped out of the Jet Airways plane, an army fighter took off from a nearby field.
-No wonder the area is on high security.
+No wonder, the military doesn’t want tourists posting pictures of this area.

 Click Hotel is one of the most lavish hotels in the city.
 It also helps immensely that they are located right next to the Bhuj railway station.
 The room and facilities at the hotel were beyond expectation.
 I would really recommend this hotel just on the basis of its amazing location.

-After a shower we dropped in to the hotel restaurant on the ground floor.
-In Gujarat come prepared to eat only vegetarian.
-After lunch we hopped into an auto-rickshaw also known as the Tuktuk, towards the local market.
+After a shower, we dropped into the hotel restaurant on the ground floor.
+In Gujarat, come prepared to eat vegetarian.
+After lunch, we hopped into an auto-rickshaw also known as the Tuktuk, towards the local market.
 We were searching for some ethnic costumes to wear on our days at the Rann festival.

 The Waniyawad market is about 15 minutes away from the hotel and it didn’t take us long to find a decent store that sells local handicraft items.

-After obtaining a lovely pink Ghagra/ choli with lovely mirrorwork for my wife and a Kurta in Rabari embroidery for yours truly, we hired another auto-rickshaw to take us to the ruins of Chattardi.
-The “Chhatris” complex at Chattardi is a popular cenotaphs complex in the outskirts of Bhuj, not more than a 15 minutes ride from the town center.
+After obtaining a lovely Ghagra/ choli with lovely mirror work for my wife and a Kurta in Rabari embroidery for yours truly, we hired another auto-rickshaw to take us to the ruins of Royal Chhatardis of Bhuj.
+The “Chhatris” complex is a popular cenotaphs complex in the outskirts of Bhuj, not more than a 15 minutes ride from the town center.
 It preserves the tombstones belonging to the Jadeja rulers of Kutch.

 The sun was already saying its goodbyes by the time we reached the Chattri ruins.
-The “Chhatris” complex at Chattardi were constructed sometime in the 18th century to glorify the cenotaphs of the Rao’s of Kutch.
+As the tuktuk dropped us off, you can tell there is no massive gate announcing an important heritage site.
+The entrance is so narrow that one can easily miss it.
+The “Chhatris” complex in Bhuj was constructed sometime in the 18th century to glorify the cenotaphs of the Rao’s of Kutch.

 Most of the buildings have almost disappeared into rubble piles as a result of the earthquake of 2001.
 Still, the remaining pieces of history were enchanting enough for me.
 A few local visitors were sitting on the broken pedestals, enjoying the beautiful sunset.
 It was getting dark fast, so I decided to come down the next day at sunrise.